When is the Mazatlán Carnival 2024?

 - Bad Mood Riddance: This is where a giant puppet is set on fire to get rid of bad feelings.

 The Inaugural Parade

 The Inaugural Parade is without a doubt the absolute highlight of carnival.
-It is not only the favourite event of carnival but also the most iconic and anticipated one.
+It is not only the favorite event of carnival but also the most iconic and anticipated one.
 It occurs along the famous Malecon over an 11km stretch.

 The parade occurs not just once but twice!
-The main parade is held on Sunday, which is the more popular parade where the whole family comes out to enjoy and then again on Tuesday which turns into a crazy party because it is the last eventing of allowed partying before Lent starts.
+The main parade is held on Sunday, which is the more popular parade where the whole family comes out to enjoy and then again on Tuesday which turns into a crazy party because it is the last evening of allowed partying before Lent starts.

 The Inaugural Parade sees about 300,000 spectators come out to watch and while it is packed it is not quite as crowded as the Naval Fireworks.
 The parade features different sections with about 40 elaborately decorated themed floats, thousands of dancers and musicians as well as past and present carnival royalty.

 People will stake out their spots along the Malecon about 2-4 days ahead of time, and stay 24 hours a day to guard their space.
 There are many hotels that rent seats along the route, or book your accommodation or join a friend in one of the many hotels and condo buildings along the route to get a good view.
 The parade route becomes a big party in the days leading up to the parade.